mauriciocastillo893/NEXA_COURSE_ORDERING_PROGRAM/README.md

 Created by his owner: **Mauricio Castillo**

 ## GUIDE ABOUT INSTALLATIONS DONE
+``RULES``

+``REQUERIMENTS.TXT``
+    If you want to know what packages you've installed in a virtual environment, you can use the next command line where it shows all packages required for intallation:

+    pip freeze >  requeriments.txt

+    * This one give you a requeriments.txt file, where you need to install (if you have a virtual environment you must be inside) using the next command line:

+    pip install -r requirements.txt

+    * This one will satisfy all the required installations.

 ``1.- VIRTUAL ENVIRONMENT``
 For a virtual environment in your computer where you can try the code without installing them for global
 >> Installation: **pip install virtualenv**